UGRWO-Sampling for COVID-19 dataset: A modified random walk under-sampling approach based on graphs to imbalanced data classification: Introduction

 This study presents a modified RWO-Sampling \citep{Zhang_2014} by constructing two local graphs.
 At first, the samples of the minority class in high-density regions are selected by constructing a proximity graph (proximity graph with k-nearest neighbors), then the RWO-Sampling method is implemented.
-New samples from the minority class are generated without being affected by noises and outliers owing to these are either out of the graph or on the boundary of the graph.
-In the second graph, the samples of the majority class in high-density areas are selected, and the rest of the samples are eliminated.
-The samples of high majority class, which are noises and outliers, are mostly eliminated.
-We actually implement four classifiers to compare the performance of the proposed method with the RWO-Sampling, SMOTE \citep{Chawla_2011}, MWMOTE \cite{Barua_2014}, and RO-Sampling \citep{Batista_2004}.
-The performance of these classifiers was evaluated in terms of common metrics,such as F-measure, G-mean, accuracy, AUC, and TP rate.
-The experiment has been performed on ninebenchmark UCI datasets with different skew degrees
+New samples from the minority class are generated without being affected by noises and outliers owing to these being either out of the graph or on the boundary of the graph.
+The main difference between noises and outliers is that noise is any undesirable or unwanted signal or part of a signal, and noise may or may not be random, but an outlier is a data point or value that differs considerably from most other data in a dataset.
+In the second graph in UGRWO sampling, the majority of class samples in high-density areas are selected, and the rest of the samples are eliminated.
+The samples of the high majority class, which are noises and outliers, are mostly eliminated.
+We implement four classifiers to compare the performance of the proposed method with the RWO-Sampling, SMOTE \citep{Chawla_2011}, MWMOTE \cite{Barua_2014}, and RO-Sampling \citep{Batista_2004}.
+The performance of these classifiers was evaluated in terms of common metrics, such as F-measure, G-mean, accuracy, AUC, and TP rate.
+The experiment has been performed on nine benchmark UCI data sets with different skew degrees and one COVID-19 blood test data set.

-The paper is organized into five sections.
-Section \ref{sec2} explains the RWO-Sampling method and proposed the method on how to handle the class imbalance problem.
-The results of the experiments on nine real datasets from UCI and performance estimators of the proposed approach are discussed in Section \ref{sec3}.
+This article is organized into five sections.
+First, section \ref{sec2} explains the RWO-Sampling method and proposes the method on how to handle the class imbalance problem.
+Then, the results of the experiments on nine real datasets from UCI and one COVID-19 dataset and performance estimators of the proposed approach are discussed in Section \ref{sec3}.
 Finally, Section \ref{sec4} includes the conclusion of this research work.